Skip to main content

 • If running longer than 60 to 90 consecutive minutes, you need to replace fluid and carbohydrates.

 • When running longer than one hour, the body needs adequate carbohydrate to function at maximum capacity.
 On average, runners need 30 to 60 grams of carbohydrate an hour after the start of their run and with each additional hour of activity.
-Consider the following popular snacks and beverages for long distance running:
+Consider these popular snacks and beverages for long distance running:

 • Dried fruit, bagels, pretzels, bananas, sugar cookies, honey sticks, diluted juice, candy, sports drinks, sweetened ice tea, iced coffee with sugar and squeeze-pack yogurt.

 • Aim to eat within 15 to 30 minutes after exercise for recovery.
-Focus on foods that provide carbohydrate and some protein, such as: Cereal, yogurt, fruit or fruits smoothies, peanut butter and crackers, chocolate milk, low-fat cottage cheese and fruit, and small sandwiches or wraps.
+Focus on foods that provide carbohydrate and some protein, such as cereal, yogurt, fruit or fruits smoothies, peanut butter and crackers, chocolate milk, low-fat cottage cheese and fruit, and small sandwiches or wraps.

 Remember that everybody is different and has different needs.
 Be sure to seek individual nutrition counseling if you're experiencing difficulty meeting your goals.